OpenNews/srccon-power/sessions_about.md

 permalink: /sessions/about/
 ---

-Our [call for participation form](/participation/form) is open through October 17.
-We&rsquo;re excited to hear about your session ideas!
+Our [call for participation form](/participation/form) is open!
+Share your session ideas through October 26, and we&rsquo;ll keep the form for attendees open as long as we can.

 # About Sessions at SRCCON:POWER